ngeorgiev/gemeinwohl-oekonomie/README.md

 * add multi-language support.
 * create mobile version.

+### Roadmap:
+* clarify whether it will be used officially by the ECG movement.
+* clarify how this will be done and update this Roadmap.

 ## ECG Balancing Web Application

 * :white_check_mark: [ECG balancing web app (open initial prototype)](http://sinnwerkstatt.github.io/gemeinwohl-oekonomie/storage.html)